Exploring light-induced phases of 2D materials in a modulated 1D quasicrystal

-These results, and the simplicity of this technique for preparing multifractal matter, open up multiple directions for future exploration.
-Extensions of techniques demonstrated here could be used to realize chiral control of magnetism~\cite{Chandran_AAIsing_PhysRevX.7.031061}, explore the existence and stability of a Floquet many-body critical phase~\cite{Wang_MBC_PhysRevLett.126.080602}, and probe quantum geometry using 1D circular dichroism~\cite{Ozawa_QGspectroscopy1_PhysRevB.97.201117, Ozawa_QGspectroscopy2_PhysRevResearch.1.032019}.
+\yb{ These results provide a novel and straightforward roadmap for engineering multifractal matter on demand, potentially implementable in a variety of other platforms.
+While interactions are not important in the dynamics we discuss here, straightforward extensions of the approach could study the same physics in a strongly-interacting regime, probing the existence and stability of a Floquet many-body critical phase~\cite{Wang_MBC_PhysRevLett.126.080602} \rr{or quasi-fractal charge density wave \cite{Gonçalves_2024NatPhys}}.} Extensions of techniques demonstrated here could also be used to realize chiral control of magnetism~\cite{Chandran_AAIsing_PhysRevX.7.031061}, and probe \yb{higher-dimensional} quantum geometry using \yb{lower-dimensional} circular dichroism~\cite{Ozawa_QGspectroscopy1_PhysRevB.97.201117, Ozawa_QGspectroscopy2_PhysRevResearch.1.032019, Lohse2018_4DQH}.
 Driving with more exotic electric fields, for example with Lissajous or unpolarized character, could create novel topological properties \cite{Castro_floquetOCT_PhysRevResearch.4.033213, Mukherjee_FloquetUnpolarized_PhysRevB.98.235112, Quito_unpolarized2_PhysRevLett.126.177201}.
-The demonstration of spatially inhomogeneous effective tunneling from a global modulation may open up new simpler avenues to the study of synthetic event horizons~\cite{moghaddam2025synthetichorizonsthermalizationatomic, benhemou2025probingquantumpropertiesblack}.
+The demonstration of spatially inhomogeneous effective tunneling from a global modulation may open up new and simpler avenues to the study of synthetic event horizons~\cite{moghaddam2025synthetichorizonsthermalizationatomic, benhemou2025probingquantumpropertiesblack}.
 A naturally complementary direction of investigation is towards solid-state realizations of related light-induced phenomena.
-The approach presented here can provide both path-finding and motivation for such work and a complementary toolset for joint investigation of nonequilibrium quantum matter \cite{Lohse2018_4DQH}.
+The approach presented here can provide both path-finding and motivation for such work and a complementary toolset for joint investigation of nonequilibrium quantum matter \rr{\cite{Lohse2018_4DQH, Paul_PhysRevLett.132.246402, Arlinghaus_Holthaus_2010_OLstrongfieldSim}}.

-\textbf{Methods}
+\section{Methods}

 The experiments described in the main text commence by adiabatically loading a Bose-Einstein condensate of about $2\times 10^{5}$ $^{84}$Sr atoms into the combination of a 1D bichromatic optical lattice along an axis perpendicular to gravity and a weak crossed dipole trap.
 The experiments begin when the crossed dipole trap is suddenly switched off and the lattice modulation simultaneously starts.